-You, your family, your ARISE group or other parish organization may sign up for a regular hour to ensure that all hours of Perpetual Eucharistic Adoration have at least one adorer at all times.
-To sign up for a regular hour, please contact Barbara Schneweis at 438-0081 or complete the registration form below.
+You, your family, your small group or other parish organization may sign up for a regular hour to ensure that all hours of Perpetual Eucharistic Adoration have at least one adorer at all times.
+To sign up for a regular hour, please contact Ellen Phillips at 407-2950 or complete the registration form below.
 All adorers who commit to a regular weekly hour in the Lord's presence are also members of ...

-You may join our Adorers of the Blessed Sacrament prayer group, which is open to all who have received the sacrament of First Holy Communion.
+You may join our Adorers of the Blessed Sacrament prayer group, which started on the Feast of Corpus Christi 2015 and is open to all who have received the sacrament of First Holy Communion.
 Members receive a card with a number on it and commit to spend time in adoration whenever they want, as often as they want and for as little or as long as they desire.
 Simply enter your name and membership number into the log book outside the Adoration Chapel on each and every visit so that we can report in the bulletin the number of different adorers each week and the total hours spent in adoration.
-For more information, please contact Barbara Schneweis at 438-0081.
+For more information, please contact Ellen Phillips at 407-2950.

-Christ the King Cathedral (CTKC) offers Eucharistic adoration and a prayer vigil for the cause of Catholic Education in the Diocese of Lubbock on the First Friday of each month.
+During the school year, Christ the King Cathedral (CTKC) offers Eucharistic adoration for the cause of Catholic Education in the Diocese of Lubbock on the First Friday of each month.
 Prayer and adoration begin after the 8:15 a.m.
-Mass on the First Friday and continue throughout the day and into the evening ending on the First Saturday morning with benediction at 7:30 a.m.
+Mass on the First Friday and continue throughout the rest of the school day.

 CTKC students, faculty and staff participate in our prayer efforts, efforts that constitute the epicenter of our desire to expand, improve and further develop Catholic education throughout the diocese.
 All are welcome to join us during this time to spend an hour of adoration during any time you might choose or to remain all night keeping vigil for our Catholic schools and for Catholic education throughout the diocese.